wrmack/wrmack.github.io/Solid-voting/index.md

 * security

 ## Comparison to physical voting methods

+In all current election systems, a voter submits their vote.
+The voter might, depending on the election system being used:
+* fill in a paper ballot and deposit it in a ballot box
+* fill out voting documents and post them in the mail
+* fill out a voting form online and press the submit button.

-With national, or local, elections a voter casts their vote by parting with it.
-They might place it in a ballot box or in an envelope for mailing, or press the submit button.
-This creates uncertainty as to the vote progressing through to be counted.
+In an election a voter casts their vote by parting with it.
+This creates uncertainty for the voter about whether the vote progresses through to be counted.

-One way that is commonly used for voting at meetings is by show of hands.
+Consider voting at meetings where this is by show of hands.
 Voters do not part with their vote - they display their vote.
-Someone counts the hands that are raised and may be assisted by others in order corroborate the vote count.
+Someone counts the hands that are raised and may be assisted by others in order to corroborate the vote count.
 Up until now this way of voting has only been available when those voting are in the same room and visible to counters.

 Solid voting is a bit like voting by show of hands.
 A voter does not part with their vote.
-It is on their POD for one or more counters to count.
+It is on their pod for one or more counters to count.
 But voters do not need to be in the same room and each voter can 'display' their vote in secret.

 ## How this changes the trust model
 There are different trust models for different voting systems.